awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 ## Creating a CEV<a name="custom-cev.create"></a>

 You can create a CEV using the AWS Management Console or the AWS CLI\.
-Typically, the creation time is about two hours\.
+Typically, creating a CEV takes about two hours\.

 You can then use the CEV to create an RDS Custom instance\.
-The Amazon S3 bucket containing your installation files must be in the same AWS Region as your CEV\.
-Otherwise, creation fails\.
+Make sure that the Amazon S3 bucket containing your installation files is in the same AWS Region as your CEV\.
+Otherwise, the process to create a CEV fails\.

 For more information, see [Creating an RDS Custom for Oracle DB instance](custom-creating.md#custom-creating.create)\.